 Grief is a complicated process at the best of times—and we definitely aren’t in the best of times.
-The pandemic has changed the way we grieve the death of a loved one, restricting funerals and family events where we might find comfort to only a handful of people.

 “Grief is the journey we go through after we lose someone or something that either shapes or shatters the way that we view the world, ourselves and others,” says Negar Amirfarhad, a Toronto-based psychotherapist who provides grief counselling.
 “The death of a loved one can be devastating, sometimes to the point where it’s difficult to function or catch our breath.”

 While it’s an experience we might all go through, the grieving process is different for everyone: what works for one person might not work for someone else.
 Amirfarhad and Phoebe Chin, a psychotherapist who also provides grief counselling, share some of the coping mechanisms that have worked for their clients.

 Journaling can help you process your emotions in a space that’s only yours, says Amirfarhad.
 “In the beginning, writing or journaling can trigger strong emotions like panic, anger, anxiousness or yearning for someone we’ve lost,” she says.
 “But these feelings are all normal and part of the grieving process.”

 Don’t feel pressured to share your journal with others or worry about things like spelling or grammar, says Amirfarhad.
 (It also doesn’t matter if you prefer to do your journaling online or in a notebook.)
 If you’re feeling stuck and don’t know what to write about, she recommends topics like writing about what you’ll miss most about a loved one, what you’d like to remember about them or how grief has changed your own thoughts on life and death.

 Reach out to family and friends